Nobelium: Isotopes

-Thirteen isotopes of nobelium are known, with mass numbers 249–260 and 262; all are radioactive.
+Fourteen isotopes of nobelium are known, with mass numbers 248–260 and 262; all are radioactive.
 Additionally, nuclear isomers are known for mass numbers 250, 251, 253, and 254.
 Of these, the longest-lived isotope is 259No with a half-life of 58 minutes, and the longest-lived isomer is 251mNo with a half-life of 1.7 seconds.
-However, the still undiscovered isotope 261No is predicted to have a still longer half-life of 170 min.
+However, the still undiscovered isotope 261No is predicted to have a still longer half-life of 3 hours.
 Additionally, the shorter-lived 255No (half-life 3.1 minutes) is more often used in chemical experimentation because it can be produced in larger quantities from irradiation of californium-249 with carbon-12 ions.
 After 259No and 255No, the next most stable nobelium isotopes are 253No (half-life 1.62 minutes), 254No (51 seconds), 257No (25 seconds), 256No (2.91 seconds), and 252No (2.57 seconds).
-All of the remaining nobelium isotopes have half-lives that are less than a second, and the shortest-lived known nobelium isotope (250No) has a half-life of only 0.25 milliseconds.
+All of the remaining nobelium isotopes have half-lives that are less than a second, and the shortest-lived known nobelium isotope (248No) has a half-life of less than 2 microseconds.
 The isotope 254No is especially interesting theoretically as it is in the middle of a series of prolate nuclei from 231Pa to 279Rg, and the formation of its nuclear isomers (of which two are known) is controlled by proton orbitals such as 2f5/2 which come just above the spherical proton shell; it can be synthesized in the reaction of 208Pb with 48Ca.

 The half-lives of nobelium isotopes increase smoothly from 250No to 253No.
 However, a dip appears at 254No, and beyond this the half-lives of even-even nobelium isotopes drop sharply as spontaneous fission becomes the dominant decay mode.
 For example, the half-life of 256No is almost three seconds, but that of 258No is only 1.2 milliseconds.
 This shows that at nobelium, the mutual repulsion of protons poses a limit to the region of long-lived nuclei in the actinide series.
 The even-odd nobelium isotopes mostly continue to have longer half-lives as their mass numbers increase, with a dip in the trend at 257No.